-The content of the dream can range from pleasant, insightful, prolific, euphoric, to nonsensical, boring, frightening or just plain weird.
-The recall when you wake up could be quite vivid; maybe you remembered the dream very clearly.
+The content of the dream can range from pleasant, insightful, prolific, euphoric, to nonsensical, boring, frightening, or just plain weird.
+The memory of the dream when you wake up could be quite clear; maybe you remembered all the details of the dream very clearly.

-At this moderate level, you’ll see there is an entire universe to explore, learning to be done, and skills to develop.
+At this moderate level, you have opened the door and you’ll see there is an entire universe to explore.
+You’ll experience first hand, that there is much learning to be done, and skills to develop.